A tall, thin man in Charleston pastels pounced on us as we approached St. Michael’s Episcopal Church. “Do you want a tour? It’s free.”

 The window is 1905 Tiffany.
 It’s St. Michael slaying a dragon.
 I don’t care that, in Revelations, the St. Michael story uses the dragon as a metaphor for Satan.
 I always root for the dragon.

 After the church, the guide took us outside to see the cemetery.
 It — like the church itself — serves Charleston’s upper crust and several history-makers are buried there.
-This includes Edward Rutledge, the youngest signer of the Declaration of Independence and the most charasmatic among the characters in the musical “1776.”
+This includes John Rutledge, a founding father and all-around interesting Rev War era character.
+His younger brother, Edward Rutledge, was the youngest signer of the Declaration of Independence and the most charasmatic among the characters in the musical “1776.”
 He gets to sing the best song: Molasses to Rum.
 That’s where the title of this post comes from: Who sails the ships out of Guinea, laden with bibles and slaves?
+He’s buried at St. Philips.

 “Can I pray for you?” asked the guide as he wrapped up the tour.
 That was a first.
 I’ve been through dozens of church tours and no one has ever offered to pray for me.
 It seemed a rather evangelical move for an Episcopalian but sure, why not.